No, You Did Not Get COVID-19 in the Fall of 2019

 On Tuesday, KSBW, a news station in Monterey, California, aired a story about California’s potential “herd immunity” to the novel coronavirus.
 The piece opens by discussing a new study from Stanford Medicine in which researchers are conducting blood tests that detect antibodies, which can show whether an individual has or previously had COVID-19.
 The reporter then goes on to cite Victor Davis Hanson, a Stanford-affiliated source who advances the theory that COVID-19 might have actually begun spreading in California in fall 2019. “[Stanford’s] data could help to prove COVID-19 arrived undetected in California much earlier than previously thought,” KSBW reported.

 The piece has spread widely.
-An accompanying web story posted to the TV station’s website has been shared 58,300 times, and has also been picked up by SF Gate.
-The theory is appealing to some, particularly those who had respiratory illnesses in late 2019 that they now believe could’ve been COVID.
+An accompanying web story posted to the TV station’s website has been shared more than 58,300 times, and has also been picked up by SFGate.
+The theory is appealing to some, particularly those who had respiratory illnesses in late 2019 that they now believe could’ve been COVID-19.
 In their minds, that might mean they have some immunity to the virus—and if a large portion of Americans have some immunity, we can begin our move out of lockdown.
-But that theory has no scientific basis and spreads dangerous misinformation.
+But that theory has no scientific basis, and it spreads dangerous misinformation.

 Let’s start with the facts.
 I reached out to Stanford Medicine to try to understand the goals of its antibody test, and how it relates to Hanson’s fall 2019 theory.
 The short answer on the latter is that it doesn’t.
 “Our research does not suggest that the virus was here that early,” says Lisa Kim of Stanford’s media relations team.